-Jeffrey N. Shane’s career spanned five separate stints at the US Department of Transportation (DOT), several countries, and notable industry firsts.
+Jeff Shane’s career spanned six separate stints in the US government, years of practicing law, several countries, and notable industry firsts.

-His retirement on 30 June 2020 was well-deserved.
+His retirement on 30 June 2020 sounds well-deserved.
 But Shane admits that, with hindsight, he wouldn’t have chosen this moment to step down from his role as IATA’s General Counsel.
-“My heart is still in the industry and I would have liked to see it back to a more solid footing,” he says.
+“My heart is still in the industry and I would have liked to see it back on a more solid footing,” he says.
 “But my retirement date was set almost a year in advance.”

 And that is something Shane knows a thing or two about.

 IATA’s former General Counsel didn’t start out with the intention to change the industry.
 He was working in Thailand when the Carter Administration deregulated the domestic US market in 1978 and the news largely passed him by.
 As a specialist in environmental law at the time, he had other things on his mind.

 Even when he returned to the US Department of Transportation (DOT) in 1979 as Assistant General Counsel for International Law and getting involved in aviation bilateral negotiations for the first time, it wasn’t a passion.
 He had developed a healthy scepticism about the downsides of excessive regulation but liberalizing international air transport wasn’t yet an aspiration.

 The US government was trying to introduce more competition into aviation markets at the time, however, and Shane was happy to take that line.

 Gradually, air transport began to take center stage in his career and in 1985 Shane was put in charge of bilateral aviation negotiations at the US Department of State.
 “It is always a special privilege to represent your country across the negotiating table,” he says.
 “Whether the subject is nuclear disarmament or a new route to Pittsburgh,” he says, “the dynamics are about the same.”